Administration order

 Equity release

-Taking a lump sum payment or a steady stream of income, using the value of equity in a house or other property.
+When you take a lump-sum payment or steady stream of income out of the equity you have in your home or other property.

 Estate

-Anything you own is your estate, for example your house, car and personal belongings.
-It also includes any rights you have to receive money or goods in the future.
+Anything you own is your estate.
+This includes your home, car, and personal belongings.
+It also includes any rights you have to get money or goods in the future.

 Eviction

 The legal process used to force you to leave your home.
-Bailiffs may change the locks to the house if you don’t leave voluntarily.
+Bailiffs may change the locks to your home if you do not leave voluntarily.

 Examination of means